-LGBTQ movies always have had a wide spectrum – from teenage romances to high-school love interests to individuals on the verge of exploring their sexuality and orientation.
+LGBTQ movies have always had a wide spectrum — from teenage romances to high-school love interests to individuals on the verge of exploring their sexuality and orientation.
 Filmmakers have so far demonstrated a good understanding of the sensitivity of the subject matter.
 We’ve witnessed a great deal of LGBTQ movies which have impressed us with their stories.
-Many of these LGBTQ movies have even turned out to be cult classics.
-It would also be noteworthy to mention here that many of the LGBTQ movies have hit the screens only post 2010’s, thus making this a golden era for LGBTQ movies.
+Many of these LGBTQ films have even turned out to be cult classics.
+It would also be noteworthy to mention here that many of these flicks have hit the screens only post 2010s, thus making this a golden era for LGBTQ movies.

 However, most of them explore the simple (yet not so simple at times) question of self-discovery and sexual identity that this subject naturally includes.
 The freedom in which some characters are luckily born into is, unfortunately, lower than the oppression and secrecy others have to face.
 Regardless, they all matter and deserve the viewer’s attention.
-Having that said, here is the list of really good LGBTQ movies on Netflix right now.
-The list includes gay romantic movies, gay sex movies, lesbian romance films, black gay movies and gay teen movies.
+With all that said, here’s the list of really good LGBTQ movies on Netflix that are available to stream right now:

 30. Jenny’s Wedding (2015)